the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 It can also be useful to allow attendees to self-identify and differentiate by interest rather than by profession (for example by labelling networking tables with a topic, or putting only names and pronouns on name badges instead of including someone's name, profession, and university affiliation or workplace).

-Depending on the event length and the resources available, it may be helpful to provide training on effective communication and collaboration to both experts by profession and experts by experience attendees.
+Depending on the event length and the resources available, it may be helpful to provide training on effective communication and collaboration to both experts by profession and experts by experience in attendance.
 Supporting the development of scientific communication skills for all attendees can help bridge any gaps in understanding and enable all attendees to engage in discussion on an equal footing.
 Training sessions could be part of the event promotional schedule if there are several months - and the resources available - before the event.
 Alternatively, training could also be featured in the program as one of the initial event sessions.